Transforming the landscape

 More broadly, the Integrated Science Building will benefit our entire university by helping us recruit new scholars, pursue new funding opportunities, foster technology-based startups and enhance the visibility of KU nationally.

 The building is scheduled to open in July 2018.

-Cora Downs Residence Hall and new dining facility
+Cora Downs Residence Hall and South Dining Commons

 Cora Downs Hall, a 545-bed residence hall and dining facility will offer suite-style living for new and returning students.
 It will be located near the intersection of Naismith Drive and 19th Street, next to the existing Oliver Hall.

 This new facility addresses urgent housing needs for the university, which has now four straight years of overall enrollment growth.

 The residence hall and South Dining Commons opened in fall 2017.

 This 708-bed apartment-style housing complex will feature a north and a south building and a terrific location along 19th Street approaching Iowa Street.
 The units will be designed to have two bedrooms and two bathrooms, or four bedrooms and four bathrooms.
 The name of the complex recognizes the old Stouffer Place apartments, which were torn down as part of the Central District renovations.

 This new facility addresses urgent housing needs for the university, which has now seen four straight years of overall enrollment growth.